codeasashu/notes/papers/memcached.md

 The packet drops in UDP mode is considered as cache-miss.
 However, client will NOT try to invalidate the cache as it will overwhelm the cache for all the UDP miss.
 All the UPDATE/DELETE operations are still done in TCP mode for reliability.

 `mcrouter` also contains [connection pooling](https://github.com/facebook/mcrouter/wiki/Features#connection-pooling) which opens a long, single connection with a memcache server.
 This has great benefits, compared to letting each client open up new connection for each memcache fetch/set request.
 This greatly benefits the memory usage, which would've been consumed by TCP connection otherwise.

+### 1.4 Incast congestion control

+Memcache uses sliding window mechanism to control the number of concurrent requests that can be sent to the server.
+If client sends all the requests unchecked, it may overwhelm the server since lot of responses will be generated, causing incast congestion.

+In a sliding window mechanism, a window is only allowed to send certain number of requests, based on the size of window.
+For ex, Let's say the initial window size is 3, and client wants to retrieve memcache keys from 1 to 10.
+In this case, the client will only send 3 requests to the server (key 1,2,3).
+Once the successful response of any of them is returned (for eg, response for key1 is returned), the next request (key4) will be sent.

+This way, successful responses indicate that the sliding window has more available space for requests, hence grows in size.
+If responses are not received in a timely manner, it is considered as congestion and the size of window shrinks (as requests are pending to be completed, hence lesser available space for new requests).

+If window size is smaller (eg 100), then large number of "queued" requests will exist on server.
+This means the client will spend more time waiting for requests to be dispatched to the server, thus increasing latency.
+On the contrary, if the window size is too large (eg. 500), then lot of requests will be simultaneously sent, causing potential incast congestion.
+Hence facebook uses a balance of between these two extremes (eg 300) to maintain the best ratio of congestion and traffic.